 What is the timeline?

-Joint meetings between the District Board and 501c3 Board are expected to begin in late October/early November.
-Exploratory work is targeted for completion by the end of October 2019.
+Joint meetings between the District Board and 501c3 Board are expected to begin in 2019.
+Exploratory work is targeted for completion in 2020.
 As elected officials, Mercy’s District Board will then discuss and eventually decide whether or not this change is beneficial.
-We hope to have a decision no later than December of 2019, but depending on progress in the exploratory meetings, this could potentially take a bit longer.

 Will there be a referendum on the issue?